 does sculpture art.
 There are certain temples, where you can see the beautiful

-The temples of Khajuraho are prodigally decorated with art carved sculptures.
+The temples of Khajuraho are richly decorated with art carved sculptures.

-sexual themes are covering less than 10% of the temples walls sculpture.
+sexual themes occupy less than 10% of the temples walls art.

-most erotic scene panels are balanced with the non-
+most sex scene panels are in balance with the non-

 The images are covering numerous